Unstructured-IO/community/README.md

 ### Preprocessing pipeline APIs

-A preprocessing API is a notebook includes the capability (python function) to transform a raw document to structured data.
-By following the documented conventions, FastAPI APIs may be auto-generated from a preprocessing pipeline notebook.
+A preprocessing pipeline API (or just "pipeline API") is a notebook includes the capability (python function) to transform a raw document to structured data.
+By following the documented conventions, FastAPI APIs may be auto-generated from a pipeline notebook.

-See [pipeline-sec-filings](https://github.com/Unstructured-IO/pipeline-sec-filings/) for an example repo that includes a preprocessing pipeline api and auto-generated FastAPI.
+See [pipeline-sec-filings](https://github.com/Unstructured-IO/pipeline-sec-filings/) for an example repo that includes a preprocessing pipeline API and auto-generated FastAPI.

 ### Developer tools for generating FastAPIs

-https://github.com/Unstructured-IO/unstructured-api-tools includes the tooling required to create FastAPIs from preprocessing pipeline notebooks.
+https://github.com/Unstructured-IO/unstructured-api-tools includes the tooling required to create FastAPIs from pipeline notebooks.